tstanis-snickerbockens/elder-telemed/speech_relay/README.md

 gcloud auth configure-docker

-docker build --tag speach_relay .
+docker build --tag gcr.io/elder-telemed/speech_relay .
-docker tag speach_relay gcr.io/elder-telemed/speach_relay
-docker push gcr.io/elder-telemed/speach_relay
+docker push gcr.io/elder-telemed/speech_relay

 To run locally you will need to download a service account key and then: